tud-hri/travia/README.md

 To use TraViA, you'll need some traffic data, this data is not included in the repository.
 Follow the steps below to get started and test if TraViA is functioning properly.

-## Getting started, visualize data in 4 steps
+## Getting started, visualize data in 3 steps

-To get started, you only need to execute the next 4 steps.
+To get started, you only need to execute the next 3 steps.

 1. acquire data
 2. extract in the correct folder
-3. alter `visualize.py` (run file)
 4. run

 ### Acquire data